eslobodo/boilerplater/README.md

 Boilerplater
 =============

-Boilerplater is handy tool that helps me get over the boring process of creating new applications/test files/rake files/etc. in Ruby.
+Boilerplater is a handy tool that helps me get over the boring process of creating new applications/test files/rake files/etc in Ruby.
-You know it, you got an idea but the process of getting all files in place is boring and slows you down.
-In the end you find yourself dealing with with CSS and DataMapper configuration than working on the 'real' application logic.
+You know it, you've got an idea but the process of getting all files in place is boring and slows you down.
+In the end, you find yourself dealing with CSS and DataMapper configuration rather than working on the 'real' application logic.

 How it works?